Beacons, how do they work?

 On iOS and Android, when the user leaves the app or locks the phone, the OS will usually suspend the app after a very short while.
 The app will stop executing any and all code when that happens, including the beacon-triggered callbacks.

-However, iOS and Android 8.0 allow your app to request the OS to continue the BLE scanning, and to wake the up when a matching BLE advertisement is found.
-This will even automatically re-launch the app if it got killed by the user or due to memory pressure.
+However, iOS and Android 8.0 allow your app to request the OS to continue the BLE scanning, and to wake the app when a matching BLE advertisement is found.
+This will even automatically re-launch the app if it got killed because of inactivity.
 On iOS, this mechanism is the

 bluetooth-central Background Mode.
 On Android, it’s a